Beyond Dirty Paper Coding for Multi-Antenna Broadcast Channel with Partial CSIT: A Rate-Splitting Approach: Proposed Optimization Framework

 \section{Proposed Optimization Framework}

-The formulated problem (\ref{eq: DPC b}), (\ref{eq: DPCRS b}), (\ref{eq: MDPCRS b}) and (\ref{eq: DPCRS NOUM b}) are stochastic optimization problems since the ARs specified in Definition \ref{def: AR} are expectations with respect to the random variable $\widetilde{\mathbf{H}}$.
-To tackle with the stochastic nature of the two problems, we employ the Sample Average Approximation (SAA) approach proposed in \cite{RS2016hamdi} to respectively transform the original stochastic problems into the deterministic problems, which are then solved using the Weighted Minimum Mean Square Error (WMMSE) method.
-In this section, the SAA and WMMSE based optimization framework of solving M-DPCRS problem (\ref{eq: MDPCRS b}) are specified followed by the guidance of solving other problems.
+The formulated problem (\ref{eq: DPC b}), (\ref{eq: DPCRS b}) and (\ref{eq: MDPCRS b}) are stochastic non-convex optimization problems since the ARs specified in Definition \ref{def: AR} are expectations with respect to the random variable $\widetilde{\mathbf{H}}$.
+To tackle the stochastic nature and the non-convexity of the problems, we extend the algorithm proposed in \cite{RS2016hamdi} to solve the problem.
+Specifically, there are three steps of the proposed optimization framework: \begin{itemize} \item \textit{Step 1.
+Sample Average Approximation Approach}: We first employ the Sample Average Approximation (SAA) approach to transform the original stochastic problems into the corresponding deterministic problems. \item \textit{Step 2.
+Weighted Minimum Mean Square Error Approach}: The non-convexity of each transformed deterministic problem is further tackled by the Weighted Minimum Mean Square Error (WMMSE) approach and transformed into a block-wise convex problem. \item \textit{Step 3.
+Alternating Optimization Algorithm}: The transformed block-wise convex problem is finally solved by using Alternating Optimization (AO) algorithm. \end{itemize} In this section, the above optimization framework of solving M-DPCRS problem (\ref{eq: MDPCRS b}) is specified followed by the guidance of solving other problems.